jonlpersson/ed-latimore/site/_drafts/do-you-know-who-you-re-dealing-with.md

 Everyone worries about the police and the possibility of being killed by them with impunity, but at least in that scenario, there's an investigation and trial.

 In the case of a federally protected witness killing you, your death would just be the cost of doing business.
 As such, it would be written off and charged to the game.

+This is why you have to keep a cool head in the streets.
+You never know who is "protected" by the law.&nbsp;